xenon-middleware/xenon/doc/userguide_src.md

         Credential getDefaultCredential(String scheme) throws ...;
     }

-The `Credentials` interface contains various methods for creating credentials, based on certificates or passwords.
-For each method, the desired _scheme_ needs to be provided as a parameter.
+The __Credentials__ interface contains various methods for creating credentials, based on certificates or passwords.
+For each method, the desired _scheme_ needs to be provided as a parameter (for example, "ssh" or "sftp").
 This allows octopus to forward the call to the correct adaptor.
 Note that some types of credentials may not be supported by all adaptors.
-An exception will be thrown when an unsupported `new<Type>Credential` methods is invoked.
+An exception will be thrown when an unsupported __new**Credential__ methods is invoked.

-Additional configuration can also be provides using the `properties` parameter, which use the same form as described in the _Octopus factory and interface_ section above.
+Additional configuration can also be provides using the _properties_ parameter, which use the same form as described in the _Octopus factory and interface_ section above.
 If no additional configuration is needed, `null` can be used.
-The `getDefaultCredential` returns the default credential for the given scheme.
+The __getDefaultCredential__ method returns the default credential for the given scheme.
 All adaptors are guarenteed to support this method.

-All `new<Type>Credential` methods return a `Credential` that contains the following
+All __new**Credential__ methods return a [__Credential__][13] that contains the following
 methods:

     public interface Credential {